tkhamez/neucore/README.md

 The software was originally developed for the [Brave Collective](https://www.bravecollective.com), when CCP shut down the old API and we had to replace our Core system.

-This is also where the name "Neucore" comes from.
+This is also where the name "Neucore" (new Core) comes from.

 ### Related Software